 - encouraging interdisciplinary problem solving related to the [user-centered] design, development, and delivery of communication and experiences

 - promoting the application of theory to practice by connecting member contributions from research and industry

 - studying and encouraging emerging modes of communication across organizations

-- promoting the professional development of communication designers
+- promoting the professional development of communication strategists, architects, planners, and designers

 - providing avenues for publication of research and exchange of best practices